 IT ALL BEGAN AS A SERVICE PROJECT

 The Family Literacy event was launched in 2003 as a service project for 6th grade students from Live Oak Elementary School in Fallbrook, California.
 It was an opportunity to provide students with a lasting and meaningful service project while helping children achieve higher academic success.
 Research shows that the presence of books in a home can have as much an impact on a child's academic future as having parents with higher education degrees.* We launched the project to help families attain more literature in their homes and thus raise children ready to succeed in school.

 OUR FIRST YEAR, 35 students and adult volunteers served 65 children and 35 parents in the effort to build literacy awareness.
-Ten years later in 2014, over 150 students and adults volunteered with Fallbrook A Leer/Reading and served over 600 parents and children!
+Today we have over 150 students and adults volunteering each year with Fallbrook A Leer/Reading and serving over 500 parents and children!